This is based on samples provided to me by the winery or a company representing the winery.

 Remember to support your local wine store!

 * * * * * * * * * * * * *

 Notes – I use the “official” Cellar Tracker name for the wines.
 I use Cellar Tracker to help manage and organize my cellar.
 I highly recommend checking it out at www.cellartracker.com.
 Loading you existing cellar is a lot less intimidating than it would first appear.
 There is a good chance 99% of your wine is already in the system, so you generally only need to enter part of the wine’s name and the system will find it for you.

 Prices noted are the prices I paid at the time of purchase.
-I don’t shop around to find the best prices, but my local store is usually VERY competitive.
-I generally get case discounts, and since I work there part time, I get a 5% discount.
+I don’t shop around to find the best prices, but always check out the sale and close out items when in a store.
 Wines purchased direct from a winery do not include any shipping charges.
 None of the prices include the sales tax.

 All wines that were sent to me free of charge to sample will be noted and I will show suggested prices when available.